CindykeTimeplus/docs/docs/datapm.md

 # Load data from files and databases via datapm

-Data Package Manager (datapm) is an [open source](https://github.com/big-armor/datapm) data publishing platform for private and public use.
+Data Package Manager (datapm) is an [open-source](https://github.com/big-armor/datapm) data publishing platform for private and public use.
 The datapm command line tool makes moving data between systems seamless and easily repeatable.
 A special sink for Timeplus is shipped with the datapm command line tool out-of-box.
 You can import data from CSV/S3 to Timeplus, as well as load data from common databases.

 ## Data Sources
 The following data sources can be loaded into Timeplus with datapm: